orbuluh/fundamental/dp/dp_01_knapsack/README.md

-# 0/1 knapsack like recursion structure
+# DP: 0/1 knapsack like recursion structure

 ```markdown
 - "to use or not to use" and the relation to previous state